 With the help of the Lupus Foundation of America, I am able to raise awareness about a disease that so many do not yet understand.
 I had the opportunity to meet and participate in a photo shoot with Kerri Strug, the Olympic gold medalist, in NYC, I’ve participated in the national lupus advocacy summit on Capitol Hill and I spoke at the launch of their Help Us Solve the Cruel Mystery™ National Bus Tour in Washington, D.C.

 For me, life with lupus means never knowing what each day will bring, but I have been committed to beating lupus since I got diagnosed.
 And while the drive to never give up and channel frustration into something positive must come from within, there is no doubt in my mind that my mom has been an incredible influence on my efforts.
 With each battle I’ve encountered with lupus my mom has been by my side helping me fight.
 She has given me strength and courage to beat this cruel mystery.
-And so as we prepare to celebrate Mother’s Day, I’m reminded of my mom’s never-ending love and support.
+Every Mother’s Day, I’m reminded of my mom’s never-ending love and support.
 I’m reminded of her motivating words to push forward.
-And I’m reminded to tell her ….
-“Thanks MOM!”
+And I’m reminded to tell her "Thanks!"

 Watch this interview with Aiden and her mom, Elizabeth, to learn more about Aiden’s experience with lupus.